pinterest/riffed/README.md

 ```

 ##### Converting enumerations in structs
-Now you'll need to tell Rift where this enum appears in your other data structures.
+Now you'll need to tell Riffed where this enum appears in your other data structures.
 To do that, use the enumerize_struct macro:

 ```elixir
 enumerize_struct User, sign_up_day: DayOfTheWeek, last_login_day: DayOfTheWeek
 ```

 Now all Users will have their sign_up_day and last_login_day fields automatically converted to enumerations.

 ##### Converting enumerations in functions

 If the enumeration is the argument or return value of a RPC call, you'll need to identify it there too.
 Use the `enumerize_function` macro: